1. Bathtub Kitchen

 5. Let’s Go Fishing!

-With magnet ABC letters, a colored bathtub, and a magnetic fishing pole, your child can go fishing in the bathroom!
+With magnet ABC letters and a magnetic fishing pole, your child can go fishing in the bathroom!
 This educational activity reinforces letter and color association.

 How to make a homemade magnetic fishing pole: